 How does a typical Spanish day work?

 In Spain, breakfast (desayuno) takes place between 7 and 9am.
-Your regular lunch will not take place at noon, but rather from 2 to 3pm.
+Regular lunch will not take place at noon, but rather from 2 to 3pm.
 You can refer to this meal time as comida, la hora de comer or almuerzo.
-As for dinnertime, or cena, 9pm would be appropriate.
+As for dinnertime or cena, 9pm would be the time when families gather to eat.
 It is highly uncommon for big meals to take place at other times throughout the day, so it’s important to know that these are implied when making plans!

 In Spain, breakfast is not a protagonist

 Unlike Northern European countries and several English-speaking countries, Spain adheres to a Mediterranean diet in which breakfast does not play a large role.
 It is highly unlikely you will see Spaniards eating beans, sausage or eggs for breakfast, although brunch has become a recent trend in large cities and fancy cafés!
-Rather, the most common breakfast would be coffee (un cortadito), a piece of toast with ham, butter or cheese, and sometimes milk and orange juice.
-Remember: breakfast usually takes place between 7 and 9am and can be had at home, at a café or even some bars.
+Rather, the most common breakfast would be coffee (un cortadito), a piece of toast with ham, butter or cheese and sometimes milk and orange juice.

-Since the Spanish working day is usually long, most people will also snack on a sandwich (bocadillo), a piece of fruit or some yoghurt at around 11am.
-This small mid-morning meal is called a almuerzo or bocadillo de media mañana.
+Since the Spanish working day is usually long, most people will also snack on a sandwich (bocadillo), a piece of fruit or some yogurt at around 11am.
+This small mid-morning meal is called an almuerzo or bocadillo de media mañana.
 Careful, since almuerzo can also refer to lunch itself!

 Lunch tends to be the heaviest meal composed of soup and a main dish with meat or fish, some bread on the side and even dessert.
 Most children or adults who have to work late will also have merienda at around 5pm.
-On the weekends and summer nights, however, dinner takes central stage.
-Crowded restaurants display full tables of paella, different types of tapas and delicious glasses of sangria at around 10pm or later!
+On the weekends and summer nights, however, dinner takes center stage.
+Crowded restaurants display full tables of paella, different types of tapas and refreshing cañas at around 10pm or later!